 Stock-based compensation represents the cost related to stock-based awards granted to employees and non-employees in lieu of monetary payment.
-The Company measures stock-based compensation cost at the grant date, based on the estimated fair value of the award, and recognizes the cost as expense on a straight-line basis (net of estimated forfeitures) over the requisite service period.
-The expense is recorded in the condensed consolidated statements of operations and comprehensive loss.
-The Company's stock-based compensation for the three months ended April 30, 2017 and 2016 were as follows:
+The Company measures stock-based compensation at the grant date, based on the estimated fair value of the award, and recognizes the expense on a straight-line basis (net of estimated forfeitures) over the requisite service period in the condensed consolidated statements of operations and comprehensive loss.
+Stock-based compensation expense associated with stock-based awards granted to non-employees is re-measured each period until fully vested.

+The Company's stock-based compensation expense was as follows: